flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 > **One major role of Column Generation in large-scale ILP is to solve LP relaxations with a huge number of columns.**

-When Column Generation is embedded into Branch and Bound, we obtain **Branch and Price**.
+When Column Generation is embedded into Branch and Bound, we obtain **Branch and Price**, which will be discussed in a later note in this series.

-However, there is another important connection between Column Generation and ILP.
+However, **there is another important connection between Column Generation and ILP**.

 In many problems, we can reformulate a compact ILP into a pattern-based, path-based, schedule-based, or configuration-based master problem.
 Such reformulations may contain an enormous number of variables, but their LP relaxations can be substantially tighter than the LP relaxation of the original compact formulation.

-This second role of Column Generation will be discussed in detail near the end of this note.
+**This second role of Column Generation will be discussed in detail near the end of this note.**

 ---

 ## 2. Basic Idea of Column Generation⭐

+**Column Generation** is a highly efficient method for solving large-scale linear optimization problems.
+Its theoretical foundation can be traced back to the decomposition principle proposed by Dantzig and Wolfe in 1960.

+In essence, Column Generation is closely related to the simplex method and is fundamentally designed to solve linear programming problems.

+Column Generation has been widely applied to many well-known large-scale combinatorial optimization problems, including:

+- Crew Assignment Problems;
+- Cutting Stock Problems;
+- Vehicle Routing Problems;
+- Single-Facility Location Problems.

+Many of these problems are NP-hard in their integer forms.
+Column Generation is typically used to solve their large-scale LP relaxations or the LP master problems arising from suitable reformulations.

 ### 2.1 Large-Scale Linear Programs with Many Columns